kuashio/estamosRTOS/README.md

 kuashio@gmail.com

 ## Known Bugs
-The current version does not use the PendSV handler for context switching, and so it has the potential of handling other interrupts while context-switching, resulting in a usage fault
+Please let me know :)

 ## License
 estamosRTOS is distributed under the ***DWYWADC*** license (Do Whatever You Want And Don't Complain).

-By using estamosRTOS, you agree to the following terms:
+By downloading estamosRTOS, you agree to the following terms:

 - Do whatever you want and don't complain.